HeyFang/bombsquad-modded-server-scripts/README.md

 # About
-- Game Party Server for <a href="https://www.froemling.net/apps/bombsquad">BombSquad</a> Game
+- Game Party Server for <a href="https://www.froemling.net/apps/bombsquad">Bomb Squad</a> Game
-- This is a Modded Server for Version linux_x86_64_server 1.7.37 API v9
+- This is a Modded Version of BombSquad linux_x86_64_server, build 1.7.37 API v9
-- You can find Original Non-Modded Version <a href="https://ballistica.net/downloads">here</a>
+- You can find Vanilla Version (Basic Original) <a href="https://ballistica.net/downloads">here</a>

 ## <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/Features.md#Features">Features (click here)</a>

 # Instructions for Installation & Setup
-- To Make a Cloud Server, <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/CloudSetup.md#Instructions">click here</a> OR skip to next step if you are already ready with ubuntu OR if you just want to run in local Ubuntu
+To set up a cloud server, <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/CloudSetup.md#Instructions">click here</a>.
+If you already have Ubuntu ready or prefer to run it locally on Ubuntu, you can skip to the next step.

 ## Installation
 - Copy The following command text as is and paste it in ubuntu terminal & run it
 ```